SAP/cf-html5-apps-repo-cli-plugin/README.md

    -PATH_TO_APP_FOLDER       One or multiple paths to folders containing
                              manifest.json and xs-app.json files
    --destination,-d          Create subaccount level destination with
-                             credentials to access HTML5 applications
+                             credentials to access HTML5 applications --service,-s              Create subaccount level destination with
-   --name,-n                 Use app-host service instance with specified name --redeploy,-r             Redeploy HTML5 applications.
+                             credentials of the service instance --name,-n                 Use app-host service instance with specified name --redeploy,-r             Redeploy HTML5 applications.
 All applications
                              should be previously deployed to same service